Slip & Fall Accident Lawyer in Atlanta

 Please contact us today.
 These are difficult cases, and our slip and fall lawyers possess the knowledge necessary to make a successful claim.

 Slip and fall accident law is complex.
 In Georgia, a business or property owner is not automatically responsible for an accident.
 A lot depends on what the property owner knew about the property, who or what caused the hazard, and whether a person was warned to be careful.
 These cases are fact specific.
 At MG Law, we know how to navigate premises liability claims.
-When you call our Atlanta office, you will have an opportunity to consult with a Georgia slip and fall attorney who can:

 • Conduct a free evaluation of your personal injury case;